litestar-org/litestar/docs/usage/dependency-injection.rst

 The above example illustrates how dependencies are declared on the different layers of the application.

-Dependencies are callables - sync or async functions, methods or class instances that implement the :meth:`__call__` method - that are wrapped inside an instance of the :class:`Provide <.datastructures.Provide>` class.
+Dependencies can be either callables - sync or async functions, methods or class instances that implement the :meth:`__call__` method, or class constructors.
+These are in turn wrapped inside an instance of the :class:`Provide <.datastructures.Provide>` class.

 Pre-requisites and Scope
 ------------------------